iAbadia/ESP8266-RC522-MIFARE-cloner/README.md

 # RFID Reader / Writer / Cloner

 Iñaki Abadia's project for Embedded Systems Laboratory 2016/17, EINA (UNIZAR).
+This is a prototype, developed with academic purposes ONLY.

 ## Structure